joaolrpaulo/WorldEdit/documentation/INTRODUCTION.md

 ###[WorldEdit?
 What it is?](http://wiki.sk89q.com/wiki/WorldEdit)

 WorldEdit is a world editor for Minecraft which makes users life way more easy by helping on some essentials things in game, like building structures, spawning objects, and manipulate them, among others.
-In this analysis we will talk about about how this in-game framework works, and how it is implemented "behind the hood".
+In this analysis we will talk about how this in-game framework works, and how it is implemented "behind the hood".
 It holds some interesting features:

 * Select a region of a map (like pinpoint two positions in map)
 * Fix map problems, such as broken water, missing snow, broken walls and much more!